 - Resident companies and individuals settle their tax liabilities either by monthly payments, third party withholdings, or a combination of both;

-- Saudi customers are required to withhold tax at a rate of 15% from payments to foreign companies.
-The payer is required to i) pay the tax withheld to the Department of Zakat and Income Tax within 10 days after the end of the month ii) to issue a certificate to the payee stating the amount of payment and the tax withheld;
+- The withholding tax payer is required to i) pay the tax withheld to the DZIT within 10 days after the end of the month and ii) to issue a certificate to the payee stating the amount of payment and the tax withheld.